BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 A `Vagrantfile` is available for automatically provisioning the vitual machines.

-1. Clone the branch `keylime_environment_setup`
-2. In same directory as above clone branch `keylime_master'
-3. Navagate to `Vagrantfile` with `cd ansible-keylime-tpm-emulator`
+1. Navagate to `Vagrantfile` with `cd keylime_environment_setup`
-4. Run `vagrant --instances=2 --repo=/home/jdoe/keylime --cpus=2 --memory=2048  up --provider virtualbox --provision`
+2. Run `vagrant --instances=2 --repo=<user_home>/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/keylime_master --cpus=2 --memory=2048  up --provider virtualbox --provision`
-     - make sure `repo` is set to the location of the cloned keylime directory from 2.
+     - make sure `repo` is set to the location `keylime_master`
      - This will create two VMs named `Keylime1` and `keylime2`
-5. Connect to the two VMs by bringing up to terminals already navigated to the `ansible-keylime-tpm-emulator` directory and then run `vagrant ssh keylime1` in the first terminal and `vagrant ssh keylime2` in the second terminal
+3. Connect to the two VMs by bringing up to terminals already in the `keylime_environment_setup` directory and then run `vagrant --instances=2 ssh keylime1` in the first terminal and `vagrant --instances=2 ssh keylime2` in the second terminal
-6. To finish delete the
+4. Navigate to the root directory in both VMs with the command `sudo su -`
+5. Then run `tpm2_getrandom 8` in each VM to ensure the TPM emulator is running, the ouput should be similar to the following
+     - `0x6F 0xA7 0xE0 0x28 0x98 0x33 0x62 0x78'
+6. Finally, for each VM, open 3 more Terminals and redo steps 3. and 4. so that you have a total of 4 terminals connected to keylime1 and keylime2 respectively.

 #### Virualbox with Fedora 30 image
 1. Download Fedora 30 image ![link](https://dl.fedoraproject.org/pub/fedora/linux/releases/30/Workstation/x86_64/iso/Fedora-Workstation-Live-x86_64-30-1.2.iso) (if link not work, https://dl.fedoraproject.org/pub/fedora/linux/releases/30/Workstation/x86_64/iso/Fedora-Workstation-Live-x86_64-30-1.2.iso)
 2. Create a virtual machine and install Fedora 30. _Fedora requires a minimum of 10GB disk, 1GB RAM, and a 1GHz processor to install and run successfully._